susannaha8/Creative-Embedded-Systems/README.md

 ## Powering the Installation

-Originally, we planned to power our ESP32s with lithium ion batteries.
+Originally, we planned to power our ESP32s with lipo batteries.
 We were provided JST connectors, and we were able to solder the connectors to the power and groud cables of the battery.

 <img src="/battery.png" alt="soldered battery" style="height: 300px;"/>